Iteration: Exploring the Nuances of Repetition and Refinement

 Understanding the Limitations of Iteration

-While iteration offers significant advantages, it's important to acknowledge its limitations:
+While iteration offers significant advantages, make sure to acknowledge its limitations:

 - Time-Consuming: The iterative process can be time-consuming, especially if significant changes are required in later iterations.